dlitsman/articles/articles/ping-nodejs/README.md

 However, I hope it was an interesting journey on how to implement low-level binary protocols, measure time, debug network requests, do bit manipulations, and read the source code.
 There is a lot to learn from other open source project.

 I put together all the code here in [this repo](https://github.com/dlitsman/ping-nodejs).
 It has some extra code to connect all the pieces together.
-Just run
+Just run `node index.js 1.1.1.1`

 ```
 $ node index.js 1.1.1.1